ishara/sonar-examples/plugins/sonar-pmd-extension-plugin/README.md

         mvn clean install

-* Copy the plugin into SONAR_HOME/extensions/plugin
+* Copy the plugin into SONARQUBE_HOME/extensions/plugin
-* Restart your Sonar server
+* Restart your SonarQube server
 * The custom PMD rules are now available